cpp20120/CazinoShiz/README.md

 [![](https://tokei.rs/b1/github/cpp20120/CazinoShiz)](https://github.com/cpp20120/CazinoShiz)

 Telegram casino and party-game bot with Russian-language UI, wallet balances, admin tools, analytics, and a modular game system.
 It runs as an ASP.NET Core host with independent game modules.

+DISCLAMER:
+THIS BOT IS HAS NO ANY REAL MONEY AND ABILITY TO USE THEM.
+- cannot be purchased
+- cannot be sold
+- cannot be exchanged
+- have zero real-world value

+Redeem codes are generated internally for gameplay rewards only.
+They cannot be bought or distributed for value.

+Any attempt to use this system for real-money gambling is prohibited.

+Primary goal of project to practise at building DDD/ES/CQRS systems.

 ## Features